dell/terraform-provider-redfish/docs/resources/user_account.md

   for_each = var.rack1

   redfish_server {
     user         = each.value.user
     password     = each.value.password
     endpoint     = each.value.endpoint
-    validate_cert = false
+    ssl_insecure = true
   }

   // user details for creating/modifying a user